Tomljanovic shocks Muguruza in Indian Wells upset; Pliskova, Jabeur advance

 Muguruza had won three of their four previous meetings, including a 59-minute dismantling in their most recent encounter at Doha last season, but Tomljanovic was able to squeak out the win despite a second-set lapse.
 Tomljanovic won nearly 60 percent of points returning the Muguruza first serve.

-Currently No.6 in the Porsche Race to the Akron WTA Finals, Muguruza’s hopes for an imminent qualification have hit a snag with the loss.
+Muguruza is currently No.6 in the Porsche Race to the Akron WTA Finals, but her hopes for an imminent qualification have hit a snag with the loss.
 However, the Spaniard is still very much in contention to become one of the Top 8 players to contest the year-ending championships for the first time since 2017.

 Key moments: The first set went Tomljanovic’s way once a string of three consecutive breaks ended with her holding a 3-2 advantage.
 Tomljanovic maintained that lead up to 5-3, where Muguruza let a 40-0 lead slip and lost the set with a double fault.
 Tomljanovic had three more winners and five fewer unforced errors than Muguruza in the opener.